JonasHuegel/tSPMPlusDocker/README.md

 If you build it on your own make sure that the tag matches, when pulling from the Github container registry get the corresponding tag from the packages [page](https://github.com/JonasHuegel/tSPMPlusDocker/pkgs/container/tspmplusdocker).
 Then run the following command replacing everything in `<>` with your own values:
 `docker run  -ti -e DISABLE_AUTH=true -e PASSWORD=<YOUR_PASS> -e RSTUDIO_WHICH_R=/usr/local/bin/R  -p 127.0.0.1:8787:8787  -v .<path/to/data>:/home/rstudio/data -v <path/to/output>:/home/rstudio/output ghcr.io/jonashuegel/tspmplusdocker:${TAG}`

+## Citation
+Please cite our publication when using the package or docker container: Hügel, J., Sax, U., Murphy, S. N. & Estiri, H. tSPM+; a high-performance algorithm for mining transitive sequential patterns from clinical data. arXiv [cs.LG] (2023) doi:10.48550/arXiv.2309.05671